The Apocalypse Approaches I

 1047

-And Swein also sent hither, praying for aid against Magnus, king of Norway; that 50 ships should be sent to his aid.
+And Swein also sent hither [to England], asking for help against Magnus, king of Norway; that 50 ships should be sent to his aid.
 But it seemed unadvisable to all folk; and then it was prevented, by reason that Magnus had a great strength in ships. —

 1048